-Topics will include new, evidence-based treatments, the nuances of treating co-occurring disorders along with addiction, and special populations.
+Topics include new, evidence-based treatments, the nuances of treating co-occurring disorders along with addiction, and special populations.
 Smaller breakout sessions allow for in-depth exploration of topic areas in an interactive and stimulating format that should enhance learning and skill building.

 Because alcohol and drug misuse have so many dimensions and disrupt so many aspects of an individual’s life, treatment is never simple.
 To effectively help the people seeking your guidance, it can be invaluable to take time from your busy practice to update your knowledge and skills around all of these complex areas and treatment strategies.
 This conference consolidates all of the latest information and helps you apply it in the office when you return.